 An easy and delicious figs recipe the whole family will enjoy.
 The recipe measurements are per fig, to give you options on how many figs you want to bake.
-Serve your Baked Figs with Honey over vanilla ice cream or frozen yogurt.
+Serve your Roasted Figs with Honey over vanilla ice cream or frozen yogurt.
 Bon Appetit! Приятного аппетита!

 - 12 fresh figs